enaikey00/MindColor/README.md

 ## Model

 A simple GAN was implemented.
-The generator input is an array ...
+The generator input is an array of floats, length is 5 (one datapoint for each kind of brainwave).
+Its output is a rgb image 28x28x3.
+The discriminator input is the image generated and its output is a "judgement", which is a float that can be positive or negative.
+Loss function is cross_entropy for either the generator and the discriminator.

+## Results